indico/indico-user-docs/user_guide/conference_abstract_review.md

-# Review and Judge Abstracts for a Conference in Indico
+# Review and Judge Abstracts for an Indico Conference

 This short video explains the Abstract Review process and the Judge's role in Indico: